-To ensure equality of opportunity in accessing information researchers should take into account in the consent process that information may need to be made available on request in accessible formats (for example; large print, computer disc, audiocassette, Braille or other) and in minority languages to meet the needs of those who are not fluent in English.
+To ensure equality of opportunity in accessing information researchers should take into account in the consent process that information may need to be made available on request in accessible formats (for example, large print; audible digital format; Braille or other) and in minority languages to meet the needs of those who are not fluent in English.
 Specific consideration should also be given to how best to communicate information to young people and those with learning disabilities.

-6.3 Ethical Review and Approval
+8.3 Ethical Review and Approval